abacus-gene/paml-tutorial/intro-mcmc/README.md

 $$f(\kappa,d|D)=\frac{f(d)f(\kappa)f(D|d,\kappa)}{z}$$

-... we are going to learn how we can **approximate** it instead during the MCMC:
+... we are going to learn how we can **approximate** it during the MCMC:

 $$f(\kappa,d|D)\propto f(d)f(\kappa)f(D|d,\kappa)$$

-Following the first part of this tutorial, remember that we have (i) assumed that the sequences in our data evolve under the K80 model, which we use to specify the log-likelihood function, and (ii) specified two Gamma priors for our parameters of interest based on our prior knowledge: $f(d)=\Gamma(d|2,20)$ and $f(\kappa)=\Gamma(\kappa|2,.1)$.
+Following the first part of this tutorial, remember that we have (i) assumed that the sequences in our data evolve under the K80 model (we defined our log-likelihood function based on this model), and (ii) specified two Gamma priors for our parameters of interest based on our prior knowledge: $f(d)=\Gamma(d|2,20)$ and $f(\kappa)=\Gamma(\kappa|2,0.1)$.
 Now, we have everything we need to write a function in R that returns the unscaled posterior density when considering all the paired values of $d$ and $\kappa$:

 ```r
 # Define function that returns the logarithm of the unscaled posterior: